System-Theoretic Analysis of Dynamic Generalized Nash Equilibria -- Turnpikes and Dissipativity: Dissipativity and Turnpikes for GNEPs

-\end{ass} Assumption~\ref{ass:LocalMinimizer} can be verified by employing the game-theoretic counterpart of Fiacco-like sensitivity analysis.
+where $\mc{Z}_N(x_s)$ is the compact set of all feasible (game) trajectories of length $N$ initialized at $x_s$ as in \eqref{eq:FeasibleSet}. \end{ass} In principle, one could also consider $\mc{S}^{\rho_1\text{- GNE}}_N(\x)$ with a smaller ``suboptimality" gap $\rho_1 \leq \rho$ which still ensures that Assumption~\ref{ass:LocalMinimizer} holds for all trajectories in $\mc{S}^{\rho_1\text{- GNE}}_N(\x)$.
+Assumption~\ref{ass:LocalMinimizer} can be verified by employing the game-theoretic counterpart of Fiacco-like sensitivity analysis.
 Specifically, in the GNE setting formulated as quasi-variational inequalities, local uniqueness results exist under different sets of assumptions, see~\cite[Ch.~3]{alphonse2021stability} and~\cite[Lem.
 7]{noor2025recent}.
-For variational GNEs, sensitivity analysis of variational inequalities can be exploited~\cite[Prop.~12.14]{facchinei2009nash}.
-The following result confirms a converse relation between turnpike and strict dissipativity. \begin{thm}[Turnpike $\Rightarrow$ str. dissipativity] ~\\Suppose at $(x_s,u_s)$ Assumption~\ref{ass:LocalMinimizer} and the turnpike property as per Definition~\ref{dfn:GameTurnpike} holds for the GNEP~\eqref{eq:MPCPerAgent}, then the GNEP is strictly dissipative for the supply rate $s(x_k,u_k) = \ell(x_k,u_k)-\ell(x_s,u_s)$ with respect to $(x_s,u_s)$. \end{thm} \begin{proof} Consider $\alpha_\rho \in \mc{K}$ from Assumption~\ref{ass:LocalMinimizer} and note that for any $\rho$ there exist an $N\in \bb{N}$ such that $Q_{\varepsilon}>0$ as defined in~\eqref{eq:TurnpikeInequality}.
-Consequently, we choose $\rho\geq \varepsilon$ and thus whenever we are in $Q_{\varepsilon}$ we can exploit Assumption~\ref{ass:LocalMinimizer}.
+For variational GNEs, sensitivity of variational inequalities can be exploited~\cite[Prop.~12.14]{facchinei2009nash}.